recomb-seq/seq2026/call_for_papers.md

 ### Proceedings Track

 Manuscripts describing original work on computational aspects of genomic research involving large genomic datasets.
-Manuscripts in this track will be considered for publication in a special issue of the Journal of Computational Biology.
-At the time of submission, and for the entire review period, the work should not be under review by any other conference or scientific journal.
-Publication in the Journal of Computational Biology will be free-of-charge.
-An open access option will be available for a fee.
+More details will be forthcoming.

 To indicate your submission should be considered for the proceedings track, please include “[Proceedings]” at the end of the paper title.